thom/real-estate-marketplace/README.md

-# Capstone: Real Estate Marketplace
+# Udacity Blockchain Developer Nanodegree Program - Capstone: Real Estate Marketplace

 The capstone will build upon the knowledge gained in the course in order to build a decentralized housing product.